-In addition to the three tier warning system, alternative sanction may be required.
+In addition to the classroom expectations, alternative sanction may be required.
 These may include many of the sanctions that may be used in response to poor behaviour choices outside of the classroom (see 11.3).

 Adaptations to these sanctions may be made for SEND students to ensure that the sanction is supportive of their needs.
+Alternative arrangements for SEND students may be outlined in a Champions Plan which will be communicated with the teaching staff of students as required.